 One of the first things we try when editing a new image is color-balance adjustment.
 Wright Design has a colorbalance menu under the "Objects" pulldown called "Color Selections" that displays a color ring-around as well as variables for exposure correction.
 You can set the menu for fine or coarse corrections depending on how much adjustment is needed.
 If your image lacks detail in the shadows, or has a color shift in one part of the curve, then select the "Color Curve" menu under the "Image" pulldown menu.
 With this editor you can bend each color curve individually and see the results immediately displayed on the screen.
-If you just need to correct for contrast or exposure, a smaller better fit the shape you desire.
+If you just need to correct for contrast or exposure, a smaller brightness and contrast menu is also located under the "Image" pulldown menu for quick visual adjustments.